drbraden/docker-gitbucket/README.md

 |-p 8081:8081	|Maps real port 8081 to container's 8081 (git ssh)|
 |-p 8082:22			|Maps real port 8082 to container's 22 (system ssh, pw in logs)|
 |-v /var/docker/gitbucket:/data:rw	|Maps host's /var/docker/gitbucket to the container's /data, with read+write access|

+The http and ssh ports are specified on the System Settings section of the Administration page.
+The http port is part of the Base URL (e.g.  http://dev3-1:8080), while the SSH port is specified in the SSH Port field.

 ## License

 Docker-Gitbucket is under New BSD License.
 See the bundled LICENSE file for details.